 - 1. Identify stakeholders who will or have an interest in our system.
-So mainly our stakeholders are Seller & customer.
+So mainly our stakeholders are Sellers & customers.
 They should have Register & Login for their other activities. - 2.
 Establish measures of effectiveness and suitability, so that users can easily access & can use our system.

 A system of dependableness relies upon a stable atmosphere.
-The look of the environmental system for your information center should make sure that every system will operate faithfully whereas, remaining at intervals the vary of its in operation specifications. therefore, I attempted to form our systems atmosphere additional reliable so that users will simply access the system with no delay.
+The look of the environmental system for your information center should make sure that every system will operate faithfully whereas, remaining at intervals the vary of its in operation specifications.
+Therefore, I attempted to make our system's atmosphere additional reliable so that users will simply access the system with no delay.